welikepie/isItHanukkah/README.md

 ###Running the Sketch###

 Now we have patched the IDE and imported the libraries, we can get to work on our Arduino Menorah.
-The sketch.ino file contains the code necessary for the Menorah, we need to load this in to the Arduino IDE.
+The sketch.ino file contains the code necessary for the menorah, we need to load this in to the Arduino IDE.
 The sketch.ino file can be found in the demoapp/sketch folder.
 What we do then, is load the sketch.ino file, which can be done by opening up the Arduino IDE and File > Open and navigate to the sketch.ino file.

 Upon opening the sketch, there are some configuring steps which need to take place for the menorah.